-6.10.1 Inspect quarterly for signs of cracks, wear, damage, dirt accumulation, or anything that would indicate an item, or the assembly, needs to be replaced.
-At a minimum the inspection should include the following.
+- 6.10.1 Inspect quarterly for signs of cracks, wear, damage, dirt accumulation, or anything that would indicate an item, of the assembly needs to be replaced.
+At a minimum this inspection should include: - a.
+Collector Arms: Inspect for cracks, deformation, or any other evidence of damage.

-6.10.2 Collector Arms

-6.10.2.1 Inspect for cracks, deformation, or any other evidence of damage.
 Check the collector pivot points are free from any contamination.
-Collector arm should be replaced at least every 5 years.

-6.10.3 Mounting Brackets & Bolts

-6.10.3.1 Collector mounting base is square on the vehicle and it is aligned with the conductor.
+Collector arm should be replaced at least every 5 years. - b.
+Mounting Brackets & Bolts: Collector mounting base is square on the vehicle and it is aligned with the conductor. - c.
+Tension Spring: Spring is properly positioned on the pin in the base.

-6.10.4 Tension Spring

-6.10.4.1 Spring is properly positioned on the pin in the base.
 Contact force and nominal distance between the mounting surface and contact surface.
-A "fish scale" may be used to verify contact force of 6-8 lbs (26.5-35.5Nm).
-Hook the scale on the collector arm

-6.10.5 Spring Pins

-6.10.5.1 Inspect for cracks, deformation, or any other evidence of damage.
-Verify all are in place.

-6.10.6 Cables

-- 6.10.6.1 Cable length between lug on shoe and cable clamp on arm is per the drawing.
-Cable routing to vehicle must allow for free movement of collector throughout it's complete range of motion.
-Check that cables are properly terminated to the vehicle (specification by others). - 6.10.6.2 Inspect the cables weekly for damage or abrasions.
-Ensure the electrical connections are solid and the bolted connections and the lugs are tight.
+(Contact Conductix for force requirements) A "fish scale" may be used to check.
+Hook the scale on the collector arm as close to the shoe-end of the collector.
+Pull the scale.
+The contact force at which the arm begins moving away from the conductor.
+Replace if spring tension is not correct. - d.
+Spring Pins: Inspect for cracks, deformation, or any other evidence of damage.
+Verify all are in place. - e.
+Cables: Cable length between lug on shoe and cable clamp on arm per the drawing.
+Cable routine to vehicle must allow free movement of collector throughout it's complete range of motion.
+Check that cables are properly terminated to the vehicle (specification by others).

-6.10.7 Shoe Holder
+Inspect the cables weekly for damage or abrasions.
+Ensure the electrical connections are solid and bolted connections and the lugs are tight.

-- 6.10.7.1 Inspect for cracks, deformation, or any other evidence of damage. - 6.10.7.2 Inspect the shoes weekly for wear and damage.
-Replace the shoes when the height, measured at any location along the shoe, is 3.16" (4.75 mm) or less. - 6.10.7.3 If a broken shoe is found, inspect the system for the cause.
-Broken shoes usually result from: - Insufficient contact force causing the shoe to bounce excessively.
-Replace the spring as required. - Gaps at a splice joint.
+- f.
+Shoe Holder: Inspect for cracks, deformation, or an other evidence of damage. - All retaining rings and E-rings are securely in place. - Inspect the shoes weekly for wear and damage.
+Replace the shoes when the height, measured at any location along the shoe is 3/16" or less.

+6.10.2 If a broken shoe is found, inspect the system for the cause.
+Broken shoes usually result from:

+- Insufficient contact force causing the shoe to bounce excessively.
+Replace the spring as required. - Gaps at the splice joint.
 Loosen splice hardware and butt conductors.
 Tighten fasteners and re-torque. - Misalignment between adjacent conductors.
-Realign as required. - Misalignment between the vehicle and guideway pulling the collector beyond is maximum horizontal and/or vertical envelope.
+Realign as required. - Misalignment between the vehicle guideway pulling the collector beyond its maximum horizontal and/or vertical envelope.
 This usually happens around curves in the guideway or in locations where hanger clamps and/or mounting brackets are not properly aligned.
 Realign as necessary.
-The base of the collector should be directly in line with it's associated conductor. - Inspect the shoes for uneven wear on a monthly basis until a wear pattern can be established.
-Uneven wear can be an indication of insufficient contact force or bias on shoe due to cable routing, incorrect location of the tension spring, or misalignment.
-Uneven shoe wear, if not corrected, can wear the side of the aluminum bar resulting in the stainless steel contact surface becoming loose.
+The case of the collector shoe should be directly in line with the associated conductor. - Inspect the shoes for uneven wear on a monthly basis until a wear pattern can be established.
+Uneven wear can be an indications of insufficient contact force or bias on a shoe due to cable routing, incorrect location of the tension spring, or misalignment.
+Uneven shoe wear, if not corrected, can wear the side of the aluminum bar resulting in the stainless steel contact surface coming loose.
 Both ends of the shoe must be checked for uneven wear.